|Figure 1. Picture of electrical pathways of the heart|

 Atrial fibrillation, often called A Fib, atrial tachyarrhythmia, or atrial tachycardia, is one of the very common heart rhythm disorders.

 - The risk of developing atrial fibrillation increases as we get older.
-About 10% of people older than 80 years have atrial fibrillation.

 For many people, atrial fibrillation may cause symptoms but does no harm.